khushahal63/Video-Search-and-Upload-Bot-Assignment/README.md

 A Python-based bot that searches, downloads, and uploads videos from social media platforms.

 ## 🎯 Objective
-Create a bot to download videos from Instagram, TikTok, and Reddit, then upload them to our server using provided APIs.
+Create a bot to download videos from Instagram and TikTok, then upload them to our server using provided APIs.

 ## 📋 Requirements